 Yes.
 IDeATe staff would be happy to give you a tour.
 Generally, we prefer to show the facilities Monday through Friday, 9:00 a.m. – 5:00 p.m. and we avoid interrupting classes.
 If interested, please contact firstname.lastname@example.org.

 How many seats are in Studios A and B?

 Studio A (Hunt 106B) has a seating capacity of approximately 65, and Studio B (Hunt 106C) has a seating capacity of approximately 35.

 Why do we not have more of item X in Lending?

 We do our very best to provide resources and equipment to students to foster creative exploration at the intersection of art and technology.
 We encourage input from our students, faculty, and staff to determine those needs for the future.
 If you notice an item should be restocked, or have an idea of something new that could benefit the IDeATe community, please write to email@example.com.

 How do I get a 3D print made (and what is the price)?

-If you haven’t taken an IDeATe class that uses the 3D printers, you can come to IDeATe Open Access Hours Monday through Friday 4:30 to 5:30pm.
+If you haven’t taken an IDeATe class that uses the 3D printers, you can come to IDeATe Open Fabrication Hours.
 You need to arrive with a valid solid model on a USB drive and an IDeATe staff member will guide you through the process of getting your part printed.
 Most parts cost less than $10, but this will depend on which printer you use and how large your part is.